List of Lockheed F-104 Starfighter variants: F-104G

 1,122 aircraft of the main version produced as multi-role fighter-bombers.
 Manufactured by Lockheed, and under license by Canadair and a consortium of European companies which included Messerschmitt/MBB, Dornier, Fiat, Fokker and SABCA.
 The type featured strengthened fuselage and wing structure, increased internal fuel capacity, an enlarged vertical fin, strengthened landing gear with larger tires and revised flaps for improved combat maneuvering.
 Upgraded avionics included a new Autonetics NASARR F15A-41B radar with air-to-air and ground mapping modes, the Litton LN-3 Inertial Navigation System (the first on a production fighter) and an infrared sight.

 RF-104G

 189 tactical reconnaissance models based on F-104G, usually with three KS-67A cameras mounted in the forward fuselage in place of cannon.

 TF-104G

 220 combat-capable trainer version of F-104G; no cannon or centerline pylon, reduced internal fuel.
 One aircraft used by Lockheed as a demonstrator with the civil registration number L104L, was flown by Jackie Cochran to set three women's world speed records in 1964.
 This aircraft later served in the Netherlands.
 A pair of two-seat TF-104Gs and a single-seat F-104G joined the Dryden inventory in June 1975.

+RTF-104G

+A proposed photoreconnaissance variant of the TF-104G offered to the West German Air Force in the late 1960s with comparable performance to the RF-4E at greatly reduced cost.
+Did not enter service.